The Herndon Senior Center is open for membership to adults aged 50 or older.

 - Ruth Junkin, Director

-- Jeanne Alcazar, Assistant Director (Volunteers)
+- Jeanne Alcazar, Assistant Director (Volunteers and Statistics)

 - Donna Lopez, Assistant Director (Congregate Meals, Paid Classes and Instructors)

 - Monica Koppelman, Assistant Director (Newsletter and Outreach)

 - Hanh Tran, Assistant (Registrations, Membership cards, and S.A.I.L.)

 - Sasha Swinnerton, Recreation Therapist

 1. What are the eligibility requirements for membership at Herndon Senior Center?